 Leave The Family At Home When You Shop

 Okay, okay this isn’t always possible.
 I know.
 I have to take my kids with me when I shop a lot of the time.
 However, you can get better at saying no when they pick up things that aren’t on your list.
 This will allow you to spend less on impulse buys.
 It’s okay to say no to the candy by the register, it’s alright if you don’t buy the Oreo’s.
 No one will die I promise.

 It is also okay to explain to your children (or spouse) “I’m sorry honey, we don’t have the money for that today”.
 Believe it or not this teaches them the value of money.
 I know a lot of us parents want to not bother our kids or make them worry about money, but the fact is we have to teach them to save up for what they want.
 It is kind of our job to teach them that we can’t buy everything we want.
 This will help cut down on future “Entitlement” in our children.

 That sounds harsh, but I can honestly say I have a teenager right now who I did not do this for and I am paying for it now.
 She doesn’t understand the value of money, saving or anything money related.
-I have been the past few years really working to teach her the difference and want and need.
+I have been the past few years really working to teach her the difference of wants and needs.
 Also that NO ONE is entitled to anything, we must all work for what we want.

 So maybe you have to take the kids with you to the store that is fine.
 Just don’t give in to everything they want to pick up along the way down each aisle.

 There are other ways to save on Groceries too: